 - Will not adversely affect the public health, safety or welfare, or the rights of adjacent property owners or residents;

 - Arises from special conditions or attributes which pertain to the property for which a variance is sought and which were not created by the person seeking the variance;

 - Would eliminate an unnecessary hardship and permit a reasonable use of the land; and

 - Will allow the intent of the zoning ordinance to be observed and substantial justice done.

-Special Permits are uses that, depending on the circumstances, sometimes fit within the intent of the zoning district and sometimes do not, and therefore require further review by the Board of Zoning Appeals.
-Because Special Permits are uses that require further review, the BZA is allowed to stipulate conditions of an approval in order to enable the use of the land, but also protect the health, safety and welfare of surrounding property owners and residents.
+Conditional Uses are uses that, depending on the circumstances, sometimes fit within the intent of the zoning district and sometimes do not, and therefore require further review by the Board of Zoning Appeals.
+Because Conditional Uses are uses that require further review, the BZA is allowed to stipulate conditions of an approval in order to enable the use of the land, but also protect the health, safety and welfare of surrounding property owners and residents.